SEVIS - Fee

-Visa exempt and applying for entry to the U.S. in F-1 status at a Port of Entry.
-(Citizens of Canada, Bermuda).
+- Visa-exempt and applying for entry to the U.S. in F-1 status at a port of entry (Canada, Bermuda, etc.).

 Who Does Not Have to Pay the SEVIS Fee?

-Continuing students who are extending his/her degree program, transferring to a different school, changing educational levels or programs, or applying for renewal of the F-1 visa.
+- Continuing students who are extending his or her degree program, transferring to a different school, changing educational levels or programs, or applying for renewal of their F-1 visa.

-The fee must be paid at least 3 U.S. government business days before your visa interview or before your entry to the U.S. in F-1 status if you are visa exempt.
-Detailed information about paying the I-901 Sevis fee can be found on the study in the states website at https://studyinthestates.dhs.gov/students.
-A tutorial is also provided at this site.
+The fee must be paid at least 3 U.S. government business days before your visa interview or before your entry to the U.S. in F-1 status if you are visa-exempt.

 If you're searching for additional information quickly, we've compiled the most helpful frequently asked questions below.